AaronWhiteTech/configure-ad/README.md

-- Install Active Directory Domain Services
+- Install Active Directory Domain Services go to tools-roles and features, add roles and features, choose active directory domain services, new forrest, create domain and password, hit next until finish
+  Click the caution sign and install, after the computer restarts ad will show in the server window

 Part 2